onedata/onedata-documentation/docs/admin-guide/oneprovider/administration-panel.md

 * and many others.

-All these configuration aspects are available both in the form of a web application and a [REST API](./configuration/rest-api.md).
+All these configuration aspects are available both in the form of a web application and a [REST API][].
 Descriptions of their usage can be found in the *Configuration* series of articles.

 ## Accessing the administration panel

 Users can access the administration panel interface in two ways:

-1. through the Onezone service interface,
+1. Through the Onezone service interface,
 2. through the emergency interface.

 ### Access via Onezone service interface